Top 15 Software Development Models (Not Just Agile And Waterfall)

 - Learn: Analyze iterations and identify the scope for further improvement.

 Deriving its name from the famous cosmological theory Big Bang, the Big Bang model of software development is famous for minimal planning with which it can be executed.
 Planning and practices don’t form a precursor to initiating the software development project.
 Like the big bang concept, the product emerges from absolutely nothing to the final product.

 As per Big Bang, three elements – time, efforts, and resources are enough to develop a product.
 There’s no systematic plan that guides the development team that drives the development in a laissez-faire manner.
 The features of this model make it suitable for small software development projects.

 How do you choose the best software development process model?

 The software development model that you will choose will impact the product’s success and ultimately the perception of the users about your business.
-So, software development model selection is not merely restricted to a software development project’s success but extends right across to the business’s success.
+So, choosing the right software development model is not merely restricted to a software development project’s success but extends right across to the business’s success.

 To complement your strategies with a high-performance application and successfully implement them, choosing the most appropriate software development model requires you to diligently execute a series of steps, which are:

 - Understand niceties of each software development model

 - Collect the client and the project information